for most practices, issuing a PATIENT refund is an uncommon event.

 Even with this restriction in place, it is important to review your merchant service statement each month to look for any refunds.
 You can spot the refunds on your merchant statement at a glance in the monthly summary page.

-If you suspect that an employee may have taken a refund check, go online to your bank and look for images of cancelled checks.
-Most backs will allow you to view a scanned image of each check drawn on your account.
+If you suspect that an employee may have taken a refund check, go online to your bank and look for an image of the cancelled refund check.
+Most banks will allow you to view a scanned image of each check that was drawn on your account.

-Examine the reverse side of the cancelled refund check to see if the depositor information matches the payee information.
+Look at the reverse side of the cancelled refund check to see if the information matches the payee information.
 What you are looking for are markings on the back side of the check that suggest it was deposited into the “wrong account”

 Often, a misappropriated check will end up being deposited into the same bank that the employee deposits their payroll, so look for a match.